sclaggett/Literate/literate/Main.md

 This file also includes the *main()* application entry point.

 The section below is the header file for the *Main* class.
-I've choosen to write header files as a single block in this project because they are quite simple.
+I've chosen to write header files as a single block in this project because they are quite simple.
 You can easily break more complicated header files up into multiple code blocks and intersperse explanations.

 @file source/Main.h
 ```cpp